cboettig/hugo-now-ui/README.md

 To discover the theme and build on top of it you must copy, as usual, the exampleSite at the root of your Hugo project.  `cp ./themes/hugo-now-ui/exampleSite/* ./`

 ### Customizing
-Again it's a best practice to overwritten a files instead of modifying it.
-It help you to easily updating Hugo and the theme without loosing your customization.
-To learn more about [customizing a Hugo themes](https://gohugo.io/themes/customizing/)
+It is a best practice to override a file rather than modify it.
+This helps you easily update Hugo and the theme without loosing your customizations.
+To learn more see the Hugo documentation on [customizing Hugo themes](https://gohugo.io/themes/customizing/)